-There are many factors to consider when you're deciding whether or not to hire someone, from the applicant's potential for future development to their compatibility with your company culture.
+There are many factors to consider when deciding whether to hire someone, from the applicant's potential for future development to their compatibility with your company culture.

-While the considerations involved in your recruitment decisions will depend on the nature of the role and the unique needs and expectations of your business, there will always be certain essential questions to ask.
+While the considerations involved in your recruitment decisions will depend on the nature of the role and your business's unique needs and expectations, there will always be specific essential questions to ask.
 For example: does this person have the skills required to do the job to a high standard?